 James was a polite boy, a college kid, with good manners and good parents, raised Christian from West Virginia.
 Blue Ridge Mountain hard scrabble.
 Country Roads on the radio.
 Fentanyl and strip mines.
 Sunday morning gospel.
 Dogs.
 Lots of dogs.
 Small towns and local folk.

 In Patong Beach he found bar girls dabbing inner thighs with vanilla.
 Crystal meth and yaba pills.
 Tropical heat.
+Cocktails kicked up with a dash of insecticide served with a smile.
 Booming bass notes and sleazy neon.
 A place where you can’t tell the boys from the girls.
-Mayhem sex.
-Cocktails with a dash of insecticide served with a smile.
-And enough cynicism and moral vacuity to make Las Vegas taste like weak sauce.

 No one ends up in Patong Beach by coincidence.
 Not James.
 Not anyone The devotees of Patong Beach answer a siren call for the lonely, the discarded, the empty, the broken toys, the alienated.
 But I digress.
 This is James’s story, or at least the end of it.